vfarcic/devops26/manuscript/07-dev.md

 ![Figure 7-TODO: Visual Studio Code With Jenkins X extension](images/ch07/vs-code-jx.png)

-Everything I need is inside the Visual Studio Code IDE.
+Everything I need is inside Visual Studio Code IDE.
 On the top-left side is the list of the project files.
 The bottom-left side contains all the Jenkins X activities related to the project.
 By clicking on a specific step, I can view the logs, open the application, open Jenkins, and so on.

 The top-right corner contains the code, while the bottom-right is the terminal screen with the useful output.
 Every time I make a change to any file of the project, the process in the terminal will build a new binary, execute tests, build container image, and deploy the new relaese.
 All that is happening inside the cluster and the only tools I use are Visual Studio Code and `jx`.

 To create such a development environment, we'll need a Jenkins X cluster.

-## Cluster
+## Creating A Kubernetes Cluster With Jenkins X And Importing The Application

 You know what to do.
 Create a new Jenkins X cluster unless you kept the one from before.